• Menu

 What to ask your barber

-Ask for a Rockabilly inspired Pompadour, very well trimmed and styled so that it has this very smooth polished look.
+Ask for a Rockabilly-inspired Pompadour, very well trimmed and styled so that it has this very smooth polished look.

-28. Jelly Roll Men Haircut
+28. Jelly Roll Men Hairstyles

 The Jelly Roll gets its name from the combing technique that resembles the appearance of something like a Swiss roll cake.
 Both sides are combed into a mirror image of each other.

-Jelly Roll Cut
+a man with Jelly Roll Cut

 Source